trickeyd/fswitch/README.md

 }
 ```

-If you need a more complex callback you can return a generator or another saga
+If you need a more complex callback you can return a generator or another saga.
 This allows you to effectively yield from the callback

 ```js